brk-a/how-it-know/0x01-how_it_know/3-why.md

-# Why does anyoe require a programming language?
+# Why does anyone require a programming language?

 * simple: a human, for now, must give instructions to a computer using a programming language